-If you sell products that have specific expiration dates (like food) or if you can predict when customers will typically run out, you should be sending emails that remind them to restock.
+If you sell products that have specific expiration dates (like food) or if you can predict when customers will typically run out, you should be sending re-engagement emails that remind them to restock.

-Example from Rockin’ Wellness
+Email example from Rockin’ Wellness

-7. The Promotional Email
+7. The promo email

-- Personal Milestones: Send promo codes or offers to customers on their birthday, on their anniversary of becoming your customer, or on a date that relates to your business (like the anniversary of your grand opening).
+- Personal milestones: Send promo codes or offers to customers on their birthday, on their anniversary of becoming your customer, or on a date that relates to your business (like the anniversary of your grand opening).

 - Holidays: Send special deals and themed-emails that relate to specific holidays throughout the year (like New Year’s, the 4th of July, Christmas, etc.).

-- New Products: Send emails whenever you are launching or have recently launched new products that you want your customers to know about.
+- New products: Send emails whenever you are launching or have recently launched new products that you want your customers to know about.